microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 - Refer to [troubleshooting guidelines](#empty-cache) if your binary cache is empty
 - Ensure you are using the correct binary cache.
 Refer to [troubleshooting guidelines](#cloud-cache) if you are using the local cache instead of the cloud binary cache.
 - [Compare ABI hashes](#compare-abi) of packages between a successful run (where it is fetching from the cache) and an unsuccessful run (where it is not)

-## <a name="debug-output"></a>Set up vcpkg to print debugging information
-In debug mode, vcpkg outputs additional information, such as the compiler version and ABI hashes, which makes diagnosing binary caching issues easier.

-* [Classic mode](./classic-mode.md): add `--debug` to your command invocation.
-* CMake toolchain: set `-DVCPKG_INSTALL_OPTIONS="--debug"` in your `cmake` command call or in your `CMakePresets.json` file.
-* MSBuild/Visual Studio: set the property `VcpkgAdditionalInstallOptions` to `--debug`

 ## <a name="compare-abi"></a>Troubleshoot why two packages have different ABI hashes